What is a home inventory and why do you need one?

 This is a very real scenario for someone whose home has just been burglarized, burned down or ravaged by a natural disaster.
 Identifying all of your items for an insurance claim can be both challenging and frustrating.
 Some items are obvious, like a computer, but what about the smaller, lesser used items, like your grandma’s antique jewelry in the bedroom drawer?

 To avoid this panic-inducing situation, consider making a home inventory.
 What’s that?
 A home inventory logs the valuables in your home and each item’s worth.
 An accurate and up-to-date home inventory can help you make sure you initially elect the right amount of insurance protection, and in the event of a loss, it can make filing a claim much simpler.

 Where do you start?
-One way is to walk through your home with a printed version of our home inventory form, and jot down valuables using a pen and paper, or you can make a log in your computer and type it out in a spreadsheet.
+One way is to walk through your home with a printed version of our home inventory form, and jot down valuables using a pen and paper.
+You can also store the form electronically, using our fillable home inventory PDF.
 Luckily, these days there’s also smartphone technology (like this free app) that makes this process essentially fool-proof.

 Regardless of the method you choose for storing your inventory, follow these tips to maximize its usefulness: